 It is about average for comfort when loaded down for a long approach hike, and this moves its comfort score down a bit.

-In the simple category of rock climbing daypacks, the Patagonia Linked retains its grip on our Editors' Choice Award.
-This bag fulfills all the needs of today's multi-pitch climber without creating any glaring weaknesses.
+In the simple category of rock climbing daypacks, this bag fulfills all the needs of today's multi-pitch climber without creating any glaring weaknesses.
 It's sturdy and compact while also comfortable, functional, and versatile.
 The only thing we would change is to incorporate a safety whistle into the buckle of the sternum strap.
 During this review, we had the privilege to try a selection of today's most popular climbing backpacks.
-We are pleased to report that the Linked 18L outperforms them all.
+We are pleased to report that the Linked 18L outperforms many.